Can a protophobic vector boson explain the ATOMKI anomaly?: Abstract

 \section{Abstract}

 In 2016, the ATOMKI collaboration announced [PRL {\bf 116}, 042501 (2016)] observing an unexpected enhancement of the \ep pair production signal in one of the $\bee$ nuclear transitions induced by an incident proton beam on a $^7$Li target.
 Many beyond-standard-model physics explanations have subsequently been proposed.
 One popular theory is that the anomaly is caused by the creation of a protophobic vector boson ($X$) with a mass around 17 MeV [e.g., PRL\ {\bf 117}, 071803 (2016)] in the nuclear transition.
 We study this hypothesis by deriving an isospin relation between photon and $X$ couplings to nucleons.
 This allows us to find simple relations between protophobic $X$-production cross sections and those for measured photon production.
-The net result is that $X$ production is dominated by a direct $E1^X$ transition without going through any nuclear resonance ({\it i.e.} Bremsstrahlung radiation) with a smooth energy dependence that occurs for all proton beam energies above threshold.
+The net result is that $X$ production is dominated by direct transitions induced by $E1^X$ and $L1^X$ (transverse and longitudinal electric dipoles) and $C1^X$ (charge dipole) without going through any nuclear resonance ({\it i.e.} Bremsstrahlung radiation) with a smooth energy dependence that occurs for all proton beam energies above threshold.
 This contradicts the experimental observations and invalidates the protophobic vector boson explanation.

-Ref.~\cite{Krasznahorkay:2015iga} announced finding of an anomaly in measuring \ep pair production in $\bee$'s nuclear transition between one of its $1^+$ resonances and its $0^+$ ground state.
+Ref.~\cite{Krasznahorkay:2015iga} observed an anomaly in measuring \ep pair production in $\bee$'s nuclear transition between the 18.15 MeV $1^+$ resonance and its $0^+$ ground state.
 Fig.~\ref{fig:leveldiag} shows the relevant energy levels~\cite{Tilley:2004zz}.
-The two $1^+$ resonances are barely above the $\lis + p$ threshold; the higher-energy resonance is mostly isoscalar (MIS) while the other one is mostly isovector (MIV).]
+The two $1^+$ resonances are barely above the $\lis + p$ threshold.
 The unexpected enhancement of the signal was observed in the large \ep invariant mass region (about 17 MeV) and in the large pair-correlation angles (near $140^\circ$) region.
-This observation has generated many beyond-standard-model physics proposals to explain this ATOMKI anomaly ({\it e.g.},~\cite{Krasznahorkay:2015iga,Feng:2016jff, others}).
+The large angle enhancement is a simple kinematic signature of the decay of a heavy particle into an $e^+-e^-$ pair.
+The anomaly has generated many beyond-standard-model physics explanations ({\it e.g.},~\cite{Krasznahorkay:2015iga,Feng:2016jff, others}).

+Our focus is on the protophobic vector boson explanation (see {\it e.g.}~\cite{Feng:2016jff,Feng:2016ysn,Feng:2020mbt}).
+We shall show that taking this hypothesis seriously leads to the result that the large angle enhancement of pair-production would have been seen at all ATOMKI energies above threshold.